africanvisionmalawi/avm-site/src/pages/shop/build-up-a-well.md

 shippingClass: na
 tags:
   - giftlist
+---

----Give a gift that will make a difference When you place this order we will send you a form to fill out with the details of the recipient so we can make a plaque with their name on it to go on the well when we build it.
+Give a gift that will make a difference When you place this order we will send you a form to fill out with the details of the recipient so we can make a plaque with their name on it to go on the well when we build it.
 Thank you…